survos/survos/packages/grid-group-bundle/src/CsvSchema/README.md

 ## Usage

-The most consise way to define the schema is to embed the column definitions in the header itself.
+The most concise way to define the schema is to embed the column definitions in the header itself.
 The header is broken into these parts:

     column:type?settings
     column:rel.relatedGrid?settings